mmchougule/openz-vulns/README.md

 # On-Chain Vulnerability Detection

 ## Pre-requisities:
-1. Create a conda environment using `conda env create -n name python=3.9 && conda activate name 2Copy the required repos to a `data/01_raw` folder and update parameters.yml
+- python 3.9 and conda e.g.  `conda env create -n name python=3.9 && conda activate name`
+- kedro 0.18.4
+- clone repos to `data/01_raw` folder and update parameters.yml. (in production, we will use a storage bucket like S3)

 ## Install dependencies